Jose Siri Player Props: Rays vs. Red Sox

 Jose Siri At The Plate

-- Siri is batting .245 with four doubles, a triple, 10 home runs and nine walks.
+- Siri has five doubles, a triple, 10 home runs and nine walks while hitting .239.

-- In 46.9% of his games this season, Siri has had at least one RBI.
-He's picked up more than one in 21.9%.
+- In 52.9% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (11.8%).

-- He has scored in 18 of 32 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.